svacas/mule-migration-assistant/README.md

-# Mule4 Migration Tool
+# Mule Migration Tool
+This tool's goal is to migrate projects.

-This tool is intended to help with the Mule 3.x - Mule 4.x migration effort.
+Initially is intended to help with the Mule 3.x - Mule 4.x migration effort.

 ## Approach
 The tool works at xml level, making DOM operations/manipulation based on a set of configurable tasks and steps described in json files.